Help struggling farmers and small business owners lift themselves out of poverty.

 BeniBiz is a business accelerator that aims to provide food and agribusiness entrepreneurs the skills they need to build prosperous businesses and economies, and food-secure communities.

 Young people have experienced dramatic income improvements through proven training methods, with participants in an East Africa program nearly doubling their incomes, and youth in an employment training program in India gaining an average of almost $23 for every $1 of program cost.
-Young people in many programs also improve their savings, assets, access to finance, and professional connections.
+Young people in many programs also improve the following:

 Local and international businesses